The Barretts of Wimpole Street (1934 film): Plot

-In her bedroom where she has been sequestered for years, Elizabeth ("Ba") (Norma Shearer), the eldest Barrett daughter, consults with her doctor.
+In her bedroom where she has been sequestered for years, Elizabeth ("Ba"), the eldest Barrett daughter, consults with her doctor.
 She is recovering from an illness and is weak, but the doctor advises that a full recovery is possible.

-She has a vivacious and brilliant mind, her poetry is frequently published, and she loves fooling around with her siblings, especially her youngest sister, Henrietta (Maureen O'Sullivan).
-Her stern father Edward (Charles Laughton), however, wastes no opportunity to remind Elizabeth that she is near death.
-Henrietta is interested in marrying her brothers' friend Surtees (Ralph Forbes), but she cannot see any way around her insanely possessive father, who has forbidden his children to marry.
+She has a vivacious and brilliant mind, her poetry is frequently published, and she loves joking with her siblings, especially her youngest sister, Henrietta.
+Her stern father Edward, however, wastes no opportunity to remind Elizabeth that she is near death.
+Henrietta is interested in marrying her brothers' friend Surtees, but she cannot see any way around her possessive father, who has forbidden his children to marry.

-Robert Browning (Fredric March), who has been corresponding with Elizabeth for some time, arrives in person and sweeps her off her feet.
+Robert Browning, who has been corresponding with Elizabeth for some time, arrives in person and sweeps her off her feet.
 Months pass, and with a new lease on life, Elizabeth is able to walk.
 Edward insists she is still very sick, and when the doctors prescribe a trip to Italy, Edward forbids it.
 Exasperated, Robert makes his feelings towards Edward plain to Elizabeth, and they declare their love for each other.

-One day, the Barretts' cousin Bella (Marion Clayton) reveals that Elizabeth's relationship with Robert is romantic.
+One day, the Barretts' cousin Bella reveals that Elizabeth's relationship with Robert is romantic.
 Edward arranges a scheme to get Elizabeth away from Robert by selling the house and moving the family to Surrey, six miles from the nearest railway station.

 Film still with Norma Shearer and Fredric March.

 Unexpectedly, Edward returns from London and catches Henrietta and Surtees modeling his dress uniform for Elizabeth.
-He forces Henrietta to confess her secret affair.
-Denouncing her as a whore, he makes her swear never to see Surtees again and to lock herself in her room.
+He forces Henrietta to confess her secret romance.
+Denouncing her as a whore, he makes her swear never to see Surtees again and lock herself in her room.

-Ba conspires with her maid Wilson to let Robert know she will elope with him and Wilson is coming along.
-Edward opens up to Ba and confesses the motivation for his behavior.
-He apparently thinks of himself as having a sex addiction and now suppresses his desires, equating sex with sin, and he wants his children never to fall prey to carnal passion.
-As he goes into detail about how he wants Ba all to himself, he embraces her and comes close to making a sexual pass.
+Ba conspires with her maid Wilson to let Robert know she will elope with him, accompanied by Wilson.
+Edward confesses to Ba the motivation for his behavior: he thinks of himself as having a sex addiction and now suppresses his desires, equating sex with sin, and he wants his children never to fall prey to carnal passion.
+As he goes into detail about how he wants Ba all to himself, he embraces her and comes close to making a sexual advance.
 Horrified, Ba repulses him.
-He apologizes and leaves, saying he'll pray for her.
+He apologizes and leaves, saying he will pray for her.
 Ba soon departs with her dog Flush.
 The film closes with a brief scene of Elizabeth's and Robert's marriage, with Wilson as a witness and Flush waiting patiently by the church door.